nxtbn-com/nxtbn-docs/source/multi-currency.rst

 ----------------------------

 nxtbn employs strategic storage methods to minimize rounding errors by storing currency values as either main units or subunits.
 The specific approach for each currency is outlined in the ``money_validator_map`` within our models.

-This README aims to provide developers with a concise guide on implementing and managing multicurrency functionalities effectively in nxtbn.